2024 YR4: Orbit

 Due to the Yarkovsky effect, 's retrograde rotation causes its orbit to shrink over time.
 This indicates originated farther out in the Solar System, specifically the central main asteroid belt. 's stony composition supports the possibility of an origin from the central main belt, since S-type and C-type asteroids are the most abundant spectral types in that region.
 The inward migration of from the main belt to near-Earth space was likely chaotic since the asteroid would have to cross multiple orbital resonances, such as the 3:1 mean-motion resonance with Jupiter's orbital period at 2.5 AU and the ν_{6} secular resonance with Saturn's orbital precession at 2.2 AU.

 The asteroid reached perihelion (its closest approach to the Sun) on 22 November 2024, and made a close approach to Earth on 25 December 2024, two days before its discovery.
 During this encounter, passed 828,800 km (828800 km) from Earth and then 488300 km from the Moon.
-The asteroid will make its next close approach to Earth on 17 December 2028, when it will pass 8010000 ± 60000 km from Earth.
-The 2028 encounter will provide astronomers the opportunity to perform additional observations and extend the observation arc by four years.
-This will significantly improve calculations of 's orbit in preparation for its subsequent close approach on 22 December 2032.
+The asteroid will make its next close approach to Earth on 17 December 2028, when it will pass 8020000 km from Earth.
+The 2028 encounter will provide astronomers the opportunity to perform additional observations and extend the observation arc by two years.

-Since the 2032 close approach is not yet well constrained enough to rule out a Moon impact, the resulting perturbation by the Earth–Moon system is highly uncertain, and all close approaches after 2032 are therefore not well constrained either.
-The 1 March 2025 position of the asteroid is known with a 3-sigma uncertainty in the asteroid's position of ±500 km.
-By mid-2034, this increases to about 50 e6km, or about 1/3 the distance between Earth and the Sun, but since is expected to pass very close to the Moon in 2032, the post-2032 uncertainty will be even greater due to its trajectory being affected (see gravitational focusing).
-The possible trajectories become more divergent with time and the greatest risk of an Earth impact is in December 2047.
-By December 2047, the uncertainty in the asteroid's position along its orbit is at least 2 e9km and wraps around the asteroid's orbit.
-(Note: On the virtual impactor date of 2047-Dec-22, the nominal position of the asteroid is 0.9AU from the Sun and 0.5AU from Earth.
-The uncertainty in the asteroid's position along its orbit is in the billions of kilometers, and the asteroid could just as easily be 2AU from Earth or 3AU from Earth.)
-(Note: The circumference of a circular orbit with a semi-major axis of 2.5 AU would be 2π(2.5 AU) ≈ 16 AU.)
+Since the 2032 close approach is very close to the Moon, the resulting perturbation by the Earth–Moon system is highly uncertain, and all close approaches after 2032 are therefore not well constrained either.
+The 1 March 2025 position of the asteroid is (as of March 2026) now known with a 3-sigma uncertainty in the asteroid's position of ±16 km.
+By mid-2034, this increases to about 430 e3km, but since will pass very close to the Moon in 2032, the post-2032 uncertainty may be even greater due to its trajectory being affected by gravitational focusing.
+The possible trajectories become more divergent with time and the greatest risk of an Earth impact (using data only through 2025) was in December 2047.
+Without the February 2026 observations, the uncertainty in the asteroid's position along its orbit in December 2047 was at least 2 e9km and wrapped around the asteroid's orbit.
+(Note: On the virtual impactor date of 2047-Dec-22, the nominal position of the asteroid is 1.1 AU from the Sun and 1.7 AU from Earth.
+The uncertainty in the asteroid's position along its orbit is 17 million kilometers, See also: NEODYS / Project Pluto) (Note: The circumference of a circular orbit with a semi-major axis of 2.5 AU would be 2π(2.5 AU) ≈ 16 AU.)
+Around January 2052 the asteroid could pass as close as 3 million km from Earth, but is expected to pass 25 million km from Earth.
+By the year 2123, the uncertainty in the asteroid's position is 4 AU.